 The water tanks (fresh & waste) incorporate a level warning feature to warn the user when the fresh water level drops below 25% or when the waste water level reaches 100%.

-If the water pump power is turned on and the fresh water level drops to below 25% a warning beep will be heard and the fresh gauge empty indicator will flash.
-To cancel the warning, press the levels button.
+These warnings can be enabled / disabled from the User Settings screen.
+If the water pump power is turned on and the fresh water level drops to below 25% a warning beep will be heard and a message will be displayed on the control panel.
+To cancel the warning, press the bell icon.

-If the water pump power is turned on and the waste water level rises to full (100%) a warning beep will be heard and the waste gauge full indicator will flash.
-To cancel the warning, press the levels button.
+If the water pump power is turned on and the waste water level rises to full (100%) a warning beep will be heard and a message will be displayed on the control panel.
+To cancel the warning, press the bell icon.